baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 * **sqft_living15** - Square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - Square footage of the land lots of the nearest 15 neighbors

-Housing price ranges are of great interest for both buyers and sellers.
 After initial EDA to understand the dataset, house prices will be predicted given features of residential houses.
-The goal of this project is to create a regression model that are able to accurately estimate the price of the house given the features.
 The business statements are formulated based on these attributes.

 ## Business Statement